For key considerations, read "Thesis or Non-Thesis Option: Making the Choice."

 - When questioning is completed, you will be asked to leave the room again so that your committee may discuss the defense, and decide on whether to give you a pass, conditional pass or fail.

 - A "pass" or "conditional pass" may take many forms, including a request for revision that must be approved by the full committee, or simply a request that revisions be reviewed by the chair.

 Registration required to defend thesis

 Students must be registered during the semester of their thesis defense (this also applies to students working on IPs or Incompletes).
 Registration for submitting only the thesis is not required if the defense was held in a previous semester.
-A student who wishes to schedule a defense between summer and fall, or fall and spring, semesters may use the previous or the following semester’s registration to meet this requirement.
-For the purpose of this registration requirement, a new semester begins on the first day of instruction for that semester.
+A student who wishes to schedule a defense between semesters must register for the semester following the defense.

 Instructor/graduate advisor and dean's signature approvals are required on this form.
 Go to the Graduate School (LSC 1251) for the dean's signature.
 You will be given instructions for registering.